 \section{The coarse homology theories \texorpdfstring{$\Homol\bC\cX_{G}$}{HgCXG} and \texorpdfstring{$\Homol\bC\cX_{c,G}$}{HgCXcG}}

 In this section we introduce two further coarse homology theories $\Homol \bC\cX_{G}$ and $\Homol \bC\cX_{c,G}$.
-The analogue of $\Homol \bC\cX_{c,G}$ for left-exact $\infty$-categories instead of $C^{*}$-categories was considered in \cite[Cor.~4.18]{unik}.
-It is an important ingredient in the proof of an isomorphism result for an assembly map \cite{fj}.
+They are the analogues of the colimit theories considered in \cite{unik} which are an important ingredient in the proof of an isomorphism result for the assembly map \cite{fj}.

 From \eqref{freferwwrevervwervrvdseewewe} and \eqref{freferwwrevervwervrvds1wewewewe} in the case of the trivial group we obtain functors and